 Part III: The HCV Administrative Plan.
-This part discusses the purpose and organization of the plan and its revision requirements of the plan.
+This part discusses the purpose and organization of the plan and its revision requirements.

 PART I: THE HOUSING AUTHORITY OF THE CITY AND COUNTY OF SAN FRANCISCO (AUTHORITY)

 1-I.A.
 ORGANIZATION AND STRUCTURE OF THE AUTHORITY